Our Vietnamese Coffee Journey

 Charming coffee shops in Hoi An at night, illuminated by lanterns.

 Hoi An’s coffee culture feels like a warm hug, with open-air cafes perfect for connection.
-Rooftop cafes overlooking the ancient town are ideal for sipping Egg Coffee or Yogurt Coffee while soaking in the history.
-Pair with our Lemongrass Chicken Noodle Soup for a cozy meal.
+Rooftop cafes overlooking the ancient town are ideal for sipping Egg Coffee while soaking in the history.
+Pair with our Vietnamese Pho Recipe for a cozy meal.

 Notable Experiences

 Phin Coffee Restaurant has a great variety, but that riverside cafe by the Thu Bon is where we make memories.
-Natalia and I linger over Coconut Coffee, Victor’s milkshake in hand, watching boats drift under the lanterns.
+Natalia and I linger over Ca Phe Sua Da, Victor’s milkshake in hand, watching boats drift under the lanterns.

 Coffee Culture Across Vietnam